What is the need for hairpins?

 Many electric vehicle manufacturers are moving to copper hairpin technology in place of copper winding in the production of vehicle stators.
 The hairpin is inserted into the stator and the hairpin/stator are welded together through the use of a laser beam.

 Many hairpins are used, typically up to 220 are a common number to be present.
 Hairpin technology has the advantage of improving the vehicle performance substantially whilst also reducing the overall size of the stator too.

-Copper hairpin wires are typically lacquered or coated with an organic layer to give them electrical isolation.
+Copper hairpin wires are typically lacquered or coated with an organic layer (often polyamide-imide (PAI) or polyether ether ketone (PEEK)) to give them electrical isolation and may also have a thin layer of enamel and/or glue too.
 This layer needs to be removed from the welding zone prior to joining – this can be done by one of our ns pulsed fiber lasers.
-These wires can take many forms, from small round wire < 3mm to square sections that can be up to 6mm in width.
+These wires can take many forms, from straight bar, would coil and small round wire < 3mm to square sections that can be up to 6mm in width.
+Traditionally this stripping was achieved mechanically, but this doesn’t scale up very well.
 This is a standard ablation task, which is just one of the many applications for which our range of fiber lasers can be used.

 FÜR NEUIGKEITEN REGISTRIEREN

 If you enjoyed reading this article, why not register for future articles?